D0rDa4aN919/Py-JSON-Dropper/README.md

 Notes:
 - The videos of the demnostration are in pics directory.
-- The tool could bypass the defender using obfuscation of Power-shell scripts and python(and could be with exe and java with the right edit).
+- The tool could bypass the defender using obfuscation of Power-shell scripts and python(it could be with exe and java with the right code edit).
 <br>

 ![](pics/defender_bypass.jpg)